syncfusion-content/maui-docs/MAUI/Circular-Charts/RadialBarChart.md

   * [TrackStrokeWidth]() - To customize the border width of the circular bar.

-  * [TrackFill]() - To customize the circuclar bar area which behind the radial bar segments.
+  * [TrackFill]() - To customize the circular bar area which behind the radial bar segments.

 {% tabs %}